Are “Bath & Body Works” Candles Toxic?

 First off, BHT stands for “butylated hydroxytoluene,” and its chemical name is 2,6-di-tert-butyl-p-cresol.
 This ingredient is concerning because of suspected potential hormone-disrupting and carcinogenic impact.

-Just as with paraffin wax, the “US State Regulations” section of the “Bath and Body Works” Candles Safety Sheet (pages 7-8) lists the states that require BHT disclosure.
+Just as with paraffin wax, the “US State Regulations” section of the “Bath & Body Works” Candles Safety Sheet (pages 7-8) lists the states that require BHT disclosure.
 That is to say, they warn customers that the product contains BHT and want them to make an informed purchasing decision.
 These states include California, Massachusetts, Rhode Island, Minnesota, New Jersey, and Pennsylvania.
 And the state of California lists 2,6-di-tert-butyl-p-cresol on its Hazardous Substances List.

 Hindered Amine Light Stabilizer

-However, generally speaking, many “amine” substances are linked to skin, eye, nose, and throat irritation due to their caustic nature and ammonia smell (source).
+Additionally, generally speaking, many “amine” substances are linked to skin, eye, nose, and throat irritation due to their caustic nature and ammonia smell (source).

 Non-Toxic Scented Candles